 Silicon Valley Clean Cities (San Jose)

-The Silicon Valley Clean Cities (San Jose) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Silicon Valley Clean Cities (San Jose) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: October 21, 1994

 - Population: 3,474,806 (based on 2020 Census estimate)

 - Area: 6,904 sq. mi.

 - Local/Regional Service Area: Counties: Monterey, San Benito, San Mateo, Santa Clara, Santa Cruz

 - Electric (charging outlets): 8,427

 - Ethanol (E85): 11